-A typical serving for this large dog is 4 to 6 cups of excellent quality dry dog food per day.
+A typical serving for this large dog is four to six cups of excellent-quality dry dog food per day.
 Food should be measured and free-feeding never be done as it may lead to bloating and obesity.
-Like in every breed, the amount of food depends on its age, size, build, activity level and metabolism.
+Like in every breed, the amount of food depends on its age, size, build, activity level, and metabolism.

-Typical calorie needs of adult Anatolian Shepherd per day:
+Typical calorie needs of an adult Anatolian shepherd per day:

 - Senior and less active: up to 2,000 calories daily

-- Physically active/working dogs: up to 2,700 calories daily
+- Physically active/working dog: up to 2,700 calories daily

-High quality protein found in chicken, turkey, lamb, fish, and egg contain necessary amino acids that meet puppies’ nutritional needs.
-Cheap fillers like wheat, soy and corn should be avoided.
-A common misconception with large or giant breed nutrition is giving too much calcium, phosphorus and vitamin D for bone growth.
+High-quality protein found in chicken, turkey, lamb, fish, and egg contains necessary amino acids that meet a puppy's nutritional needs.
+Cheap fillers like wheat, soy, and corn should be avoided.
+A common misconception with large or giant breed nutrition is giving too much calcium, phosphorus, and vitamin D for bone growth.
 On the contrary, studies show that high levels of these vitamins and minerals are linked to DOD.
 In fact, limiting the intake of these and the number of calories will slow growth rates.

-Closely monitor your giant breed and work closely with your trusted vet to ensure its overall wellbeing and improve chances of a longer lifespan.
+Closely monitor your giant breed and work closely with a trusted vet to ensure its overall well-being and improve chances of a longer lifespan.